jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 2UR
 Creature - Nevron
 When this creature dies, target opponent creates a Lumina token.
-{R},{T}: This creature deals 2 damage to target creature.
+{R}, {T}: This creature deals 2 damage to target creature.
-{U},{T}: Tap target creature.
-Put a stun counter on it.\nWhen this creature dies, if you control no creatures, put two 2/2 Red and Blue Danseuse Clone creature tokens into play.
+{U}, {T}: Tap target creature.
+Put a stun counter on it.
+When this creature dies, if you control no creatures, put two 2/2 Red and Blue Danseuse Clone creature tokens into play.

 2/2
 ```